Terry Wogan: Eurovision Song Contest

 In 1971, and from 1974 until 1977, Wogan provided the BBC's radio commentary for the Eurovision Song Contest.
 He became known for his television commentary, which he handled first in 1973, again in 1978, and then every year from 1980 until 2008.
 He co-hosted the 1998 contest with Ulrika Jonsson, in Birmingham's National Indoor Arena on 9 May.
 Wogan was the third person in the contest's history to combine the roles of presenter and commentator.
 When not on stage, he was in his private booth providing commentary to BBC viewers.
 From 1977 until 1996, Wogan hosted the UK selection show each year, returning to the role in 1998, and again from 2003 until 2008.
 In 1973, 1975, every year from 1977 until 1984, and again in 1994, Wogan also presented the UK Eurovision Song Contest Previews on BBC1.

 Wogan's often "deadpan" commentating style, which often involved humour at the expense of others, caused controversy; for example, when he referred to the hosts of the 2001 contest in Denmark, Søren Pilmark and Natasja Crone Back, as "Doctor Death and the Tooth Fairy".

 During the presentation of the Dutch points in the Eurovision Song Contest 2006, Wogan called the Dutch televote presenter, Paul de Leeuw, an "eejit", as de Leeuw started to make ad lib comments, gave his mobile phone number, and generally hogged the limelight for some time before giving the Dutch votes.
 Chris Tarrant later praised Wogan's acerbity.

 During the 2007 BBC show Making Your Mind Up, in which the British public voted to decide their Eurovision entry, Wogan incorrectly announced that the runner-up Cyndi was the winner.
 The winner was the group Scooch; according to the BBC, Wogan was provided with the correct result during the live show.

 In the 2008 contest, the UK's entry, Andy Abraham, finished in last place, much to Wogan's disappointment.
 Wogan argued that Abraham gave a better performance than the entries from Spain and Bosnia and Herzegovina.
 Right before the Russian winning entry's reprise, he said "… and possibly goodbye, Europe."

 On 11 August 2008, Wogan said in an interview with the Radio Times magazine that he was doubtful about commentating the Eurovision Song Contest for the UK again.
 On 5 December 2008, Wogan stepped down from the role after 35 years.
 Graham Norton succeeded Wogan as the UK commentator from the 2009 contest onwards.

 In November 2014, Wogan reviewed Norton's autobiography for The Irish Times.
 Describing his attitude towards the contest, he wrote that he saw it as a "sometimes foolish farce", while implying that the winner of the 2014 contest, Austrian drag performer Conchita Wurst, was a "freakshow".
-Following his death, his commentary of the contest was criticised for its mocking tone.
+Following his death, his commentary of the contest has been retrospectively criticised for its mocking tone.